 Many other, less-known areas offer spectacular hiking as well where you might be the only one on the trail.

 Before you venture out for a long-distance hiking trail, make sure you are prepared.

-Maybe you’re not ready for a long distance hike and you rather have a slower introduction to hiking?
+Maybe you’re not ready for a long-distance hike and you rather prefer a slower introduction to hiking?
 If this is the case, a Day-Hike is a better choice to start with.

 Following is a list of some of the best-known hiking trails in Canada.
 It’s only an excerpt and there are so much more, less well-known but as spectacular as the ones mentioned here.